oroinc/documentation/user_guide/basic_entities.rst

 User
 ----

-A **User** record is a set of credentials (login and password) that defines what part of the system, which functionalities and actions are available to the person, group of people, or third-party person who have entered the system using this credentials.
+A **User** record represent a person, group of people or third-party system using OroCRM.
+User's credentials (login and password) identify a unique user an define what part of the system, which functionalities and actions will available for them in the system.

 Any amount of User records may be defined for one OroCRM instance.